 Lecturer in Charge: Nadine Marcus

-In 2015 we continue some initiatives to try and make things more interesting.
-We acknowledge the late time slot and unfortunately can't change that.
-The only thing we can do is change what we do during that time.
-But part of that change has to be supported by what you do as students in preparing for lecture class and taking part in the activities.
-You have to come prepared to show the work due for that week and be able to discuss the issues in class.
+In 2016 we continue some initiatives to try and make things more interesting.
+We have moved the lecture time earlier in the day as many students have complained about not being able to concentrate during the nighttime slot.
+But part of that change has to be supported by what you do as students in preparing for lecture class and keeping up with the lecture content.
+Those enrolled in the webstream and who listen to lectures online, need to ensure they do this in advance of their weekly tutorials.
+You will need to come prepared to tutorials to show the work due for that week and be able to discuss the issues in class.

 Computing is definitely changing especially in the innovations in mobility and interactivity.
 These concepts have the potential to change the way we work and play.
 Our assignments will ask you to incorporate some of these concepts into your design solutions.